Biosecurity in Australia: Administration

 From August 2007 until September 2009, Biosecurity Australia, an agency of the Department of Agriculture, Fisheries and Forestry, provided science-based quarantine assessments and policy advice to protect plant and animal health in Australia, in order to protect the Australian agricultural economy and to enhance Australia's access to international animal- and plant-related markets.
 Import risk assessments (IRAs) by Biosecurity Australia included a variety of flora and fauna.

 In September 2009, a division of DAFF known as Biosecurity Services Group took over its functions.

 DAFF became the Department of Agriculture in September 2013, followed by the Department of Agriculture and Water Resources in September 2015, and then the Department of Agriculture (Australia, 2019–20), each of which was responsible for biosecurity.

 Current federal governance

-As of March 2020, National biosecurity in Australia is governed and administered by two federal departments, the Department of Health and the Department of Agriculture, Water and the Environment.
+National biosecurity in Australia is governed and administered by two federal departments, the Department of Health, Disability and Ageing and the Department of Agriculture, Fisheries and Forestry.
 They administer and enforce the various pieces of legislation in the Biosecurity Act 2015 and related ordinances, determinations and instruments.